saffiah/Fading-DTMs/README.md

 2. crtBuffers.py: This script creates rings of buffers interior to the data/no data boundary.
 Each ring is 1 grid cell wide.
 3. cutRaster.py: This script splits the raster into tiles along whole integer lat and lons
 4. FadeTiles.py: This script performs the fading along the boundary between to different data sets.
 Each fading grid is multiplied by a data tile.
 The resulting rasters are summed.
+5. RasProps.py: Informational only - can get metadata of raster.